adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 and save it.
 That's all we need to do with Procfile.

-This Procfile tells heroku to run node bot.js command just like we did on your command line.
-The 'worker' is a type of dyno in heroku which I better not talk about right now.
+> This Procfile tells heroku to run `node bot.js` command just like you did in your command line.
+The `worker` is a type of a thing called dyno in heroku which I better not talk about right now.

 #### D. Creating a New App in Heroku